 What you need to know before hiking the Tongariro Northern Circuit

-The Tongariro Northern Circuit is one of New Zealand’s Great Walks – so in season hut and camping reservations are essential.
-We hiked at the beginning of February and huts as well as camping facilities were booked solid.
-Camping facilities at the Oturere Hut were somewhat wider than the few places that could officially be booked, so in reality it was not quite so restricted – but at Mangatepopo Hut it would be difficult to find space for an extra tent.
+The Tongariro Northern Circuit is one of New Zealand’s so-called Great Walks – along with one “walk” that is actually a canoe trip but also fantastic.
+That means that in season hut and camping reservations with the New Zealand Department of Conservation are essential.
+We hiked at the beginning of February, in main season.
+Months before, the huts as well as the camping facilities were booked solid.
+Camping facilities at the Oturere Hut were somewhat more spacious and wide.
+Thus, although there were officially only a few places campers could book, in reality there was space for some more tents.
+On the other hand, at Mangatepopo Hut it would be difficult to find space for an extra tent.
 You have to bring your own food, pots, and plates, but even campers can use the gas stoves in the kitchen.

 And yes, there is a certain risks of earthquakes and volcano outbreaks.
-Write your name and where you are heading next into the “intentions book” in the huts – for all kinds of emergencies and for curious fellow hikers.
+Write your name and where you are heading next into the “intentions book” in the huts.
+This is useful or all kinds of emergencies (and for curious fellow hikers).
+We enjoyed our multi-day hike in the Tongariro National Park, but it did not quite make our personal list of highlights of our New Zealand travel.

-We have not been sponsored for our trip to New Zealand and all expenses have been paid by ourselves.
+NB: We were not sponsored for our trip to New Zealand.
+We paid all expenses of hiking the Tongariro Northern Circuit ourselves.